General Glove Use

 What are latex allergies?

 Some individuals may experience allergic reactions when wearing or after wearing latex or plastic gloves.
-It has been known that products, other than gloves, which contain natural rubber latex, such as: balloons, balls, toys that contain rubber material; rubber bands, hoses, boots and rubber parts of instruments; tires, erasers, mouse pads, helmets, condoms, etc. may cause irritation or allergic reactions in some individuals.
+Products containing natural rubber latex—balloons, rubber bands, hoses, etc.—may cause irritation or allergic reactions ranging from itchy skin to anaphylaxis.

 What do I need to know about latex protein levels?